detfis/detfis.github.io/_posts/2017-04-01-hanami-entities-and-repositories.md

       create  spec/shyshka/repositories/word_repository_spec.rb
 ```

-Notice that files are placed to the *lib/project_name* folder, not to the *apps/web* folder.
+Notice that files are placed in the *lib/project_name* folder, not to the *apps/web* folder.
 This is because they define our domain model and this will be shared across multiple application that we could create under one [Hanami](http://hanamirb.org/) project.

 ## Generate migration